samplchallenges/SAMPL7/README.md

 We also ask you to cite the SAMPL dataset(s) you used.
 These are versioned on Zenodo, and the latest DOI is here: [![DOI](https://zenodo.org/badge/184310568.svg)](https://zenodo.org/badge/latestdoi/184310568) .
 Click through for access to all data releases.
 You may cite these sets by their DOI.

 Of course, we also appreciate it if you cite any overview/experimental papers relevant to the particular SAMPL challenge you participated in.

+## SAMPL7 special issues

+The SAMPL7 physical properties special issue of JCAMD is now open for submission; deadline is March 1, 2021.
+Select the "SAMPL7" special issue from the dropdown menu on submission, and be sure your paper title includes "SAMPL7".

+The SAMPL7 host-guest special issue is closed for submissions.

 ## What's here
 - [Challenge Overview](#challenge-overview)